 No headwear – even if you like your hat very much, you will not be allowed to wear it in your shot.
 That is because it is prohibited to wear anything on your head when you have your picture taken for your visa.
 However, there are a few exceptions.
-For instance, if your religion does not allow you to wear your head uncovered, you are allowed to keep your head scarf.
+If your religion does not allow you to wear your head uncovered, you are allowed to keep your headscarf.
 But even so, your face needs to be visible from the bottom of your chin to the top of your forehead.
 That ensures better identification.

-No glasses – it does not matter that you are blind as a bat.
-You are not allowed to wear your glasses when you have your picture taken.
-After all, it is not you who must see.
-The technician is.
-Why?
-Because we all know what happens when you have a flash against glasses.
-Glare.
+No glasses – You are not allowed to wear your glasses when you have your picture taken.
+After all, the technician must see your eyes properly.
+Why is this necessary?
+Because we all know what happens when you have a flash against glasses: Glare.
 That can make the photo unclear, and a part of your face may not be visible enough.
-That will not do for a visa.
+That will not wor for an eVisa.

-Do not make face gestures – we all look better when we smile, but you should abstain from doing it when you have your Ivory Coast visa photo taken.
+Do not make face gestures – we all look better when we smile, but you should abstain from doing it when you have your photo taken.
 The best thing you could do is show a neutral face.
 No other expressions are allowed either.